florian/federated-learning-addon/README.md

 1. Go to `about:config` and set `extensions.legacy.enabled` to `true`
 2. Go to `about:debugging`, click *Load Temporary Add-on* and select `manifest.json`

+The addon was built for a beta version of Firefox.

 ## Study variations

 - `treatment`: The full optimization process is performed, weights change after every iteration and the ranking is recomputed